Local limit of the random degree constrained process: Proof of local weak limit result

-The output of the RBRW is the abstract rooted, edge-labelled tree $\rbrwtree$ and the embedding $\hat{v}^n$. \end{definition}

-\begin{remark} The output of the exploration process of $G^n_*$ and the RBRW depend also on $R$. \end{remark}
+\begin{remark} The output of the exploration process of $G^n_*$ (described in Section~\ref{subsec:two_phase_algo}) and the RBRW depend also on the value of $R$ and $\hat{t}$. \end{remark}

-\begin{definition}[Injectivity alarm] We say that we have an \textbf{injectivity alarm} in the RBRW if the embedding $\hat{v}^n$ is not injective (i.e., if the construction produces two particles in the same vertex of $G^n$). \end{definition}

-\begin{claim}[Exploration of the PWIT] The rooted, edge-labelled tree that we obtain by performing the analogous two-phase exploration of a copy of the PWIT has the same distribution as the family tree $\rbrwtree$ of the RBRW. \end{claim}
+\begin{claim}[Exploration of the PWIT] If we use a copy of the PWIT (instead of $G^n_*$) as the input of the two-phase exploration process described in Section~\ref{subsec:two_phase_algo}, then the output that we obtain is a rooted, edge-labelled tree, which has the same distribution as the family tree $\rbrwtree$ of the RBRW. \end{claim}

-\begin{proof} In both trees the children of a vertex $\i$ and the edge labels are generated by a unit intensity PPP restricted to $[0, \hat{t}]$ in the BFS phase and on $[0, \rbrwedge{\i}]$ in the monotone decreasing phase (see \refD{def:pwit} and \refCl{cl:rbrw-unit-intensity}), where $\rbrwedge{\i}$ denotes the label of the incoming edge of vertex $\i$ in the associated tree. \end{proof}
+\begin{proof} In both trees the children of a vertex $\ibf$ and the edge labels are generated by a unit intensity PPP restricted to $[0, \hat{t}]$ in the BFS phase and on $[0, \rbrwedge{\ibf}]$ in the monotone decreasing phase (see \refD{def:pwit} and \refCl{cl:rbrw-unit-intensity}), where $\rbrwedge{\ibf}$ denotes the label of the incoming edge of vertex $\ibf$ in the associated tree. \end{proof}

-\paragraph{Coupling of the graph exploration and the RBRW}
+\subsubsection{Coupling of the graph exploration and the RBRW}